Our 2019 grant season is closed. Grant recipients were announced here.

 Northfield, MN 55057

 - One electronic copy uploaded to Google Drive.
-Please contact us at firstname.lastname@example.org to receive your upload link.
+Please contact us at email@example.com to receive your upload link.
 You may do this as early as you wish; you do not need to wait until you are ready to upload your application file(s).
-Please do not wait until the last minute.
+Please request your link at least two days before the grant application deadline.

 We ask that each applicant to be available for questions from our allocations panels.
 Please be sure someone at a top level can meet for 15 to 20 minutes to present their proposal during the first week of May.
 Final dates will be posted as they are available.
 We will schedule the panels by early April so you can plan ahead.

 Please review (but do not complete) the grant agreement before applying, to ensure you can comply with the terms.
 We view this relationship as a partnership and look forward to working with you.
 You will be required to sign this document to accept a grant.
 Do not sign it until you are contacted about a grant allocation.